conjikidow/typst-repository-template/README.md

-# repository-template
+# typst-repository-template

-This is a general template repository.
+This is a template repository for Typst projects.

 ## GitHub Actions Permissions Setup